Boosting Climate Change Engagement With User-Centered Design

 Feedback session

-Instead of typical usability tests, a feedback session was conducted using a Figma prototype.
+A feedback session was conducted using a Figma prototype.
 Four people took part in testing out the prototype, and provided valuable feedback afterwards.